Last House on Mulholland logo lasthouse.la

 Why does this matter?

-Here, future architecture will not just sit on a hill — it will be geographically positioned for legacy-building worldwide attention.
+Future architecture here will not just sit on a hill - it will be geographically positioned for enduring, legacy-scale, public attention.

 (live estimate)